ShadmanIshraq/CRC_QMP_example_data/README.md

 ### R Script

-CRC_QMP.R script takes the CSV files as input and makes a TreeSummarizedExperiment object and saves it as a .RDS file.
+CRC_QMP.R script takes the CSV files as input and makes a TreeSummarizedExperiment object and saves it as a .rds file.